History

 Riders Fans, 2008/09.

-Captain Barry Lamble thanks Managing Director Robert Jelley of Jelson Holmes as they Celebrate winning the 2013 BBL Cup Final.
+Captain Barry Lamble thanks Managing Director Robert Jelley of Jelson Holmes as they celebrate winning the 2013 BBL Cup Final.

-2012/13 proved the Riders most successful season to date, winning a historic treble.
-The side beat arch rivals Newcastle Eagles in the BBL Cup Final in front of a packed Birmingham NIA, and followed that with edging out their North-East counterparts to win both the BBL Championship title and the BBL Playoff Final at the Wembley Arena.
-Rob Paternostro was named as BBL Coach of the Year and Drew Sullivan was named most valuable player, with American point guard Jay Couisnard finishing runner-up.
-The Riders carried on their success, picking up 3 Championship titles, 3 trophy final wins and 2 play-off final victories from 2013 – 2018.
+2012/13 proved the Riders’ most successful season to date, winning a historic treble.
+The side beat arch-rivals Newcastle Eagles in the BBL Cup Final in front of a packed Birmingham NIA, and followed that by edging out their North-East counterparts to win both the BBL Championship title and the BBL Playoff Final at the Wembley Arena.

 Former Riders Forward, Drew Sullivan.